What is a Voice Coach?

 - An accent and dialect coach might also help English actors speak English with a French accent or, as I mentioned above, work with a French actor to neutralise their own accent.

-4. Drama and performing arts voice coach
+4. Drama and performing arts voice coaches

 Who are drama and performing arts coaches?